MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deployment-overview.md

 1. Technical and legal assessment in the early stages to identify and define what controls are required to implement Microsoft Teams in your organization.

-2. Undertake a Network assessment and prepare for the rollout.
+2. Undertake a network assessment and prepare for the rollout.
 At this point you can start to create the adoption and change management strategy and key user stories that drive user engagement during and after the rollout.

 3. Test these change management and adoption strategies with an IT Pilot.